whitneyburton/portfolios/20151120-jhun-de-andres-m2.markdown

 ### Feedback to Me

+Here is what people have said about me

 Jhun was a joy to work with.
 His sense of humor and awesome personality made working on our project really fun.
 He has one of the best work ethics of any person that I have worked with and it shows in the work he produced.
 I would definitely work with Jhun on any project in the future.
 -Ryan Johnson